Judge orders bail hearing for asylum applicant held 3 years

-Saying that the U.S. prides itself on its humanity and openness, a New York judge has ordered a bail hearing for an asylum applicant detained nearly three years.
+A New York judge has ordered a bail hearing for an asylum applicant detained nearly three years, saying that the U.S. prides itself on its humanity and openness.

 U.S. District Judge Alvin Hellerstein ruled Thursday that Adou Kouadio's bail hearing must be held within two weeks.